ethanp/p2p-akka/readme.md

     * It would also be cool...to try out Akka's new "typed actors"
         * There was a great [presentation][typed-konrad] by Konrad Malawski about these (which is where I got the idear)
+2. Replace the whole `Piece` idea with Akka Streams
-2. DHT for peer discovery
+3. DHT for peer discovery
-3. Run/test across multiple JVMs/machines
+4. Run/test across multiple JVMs/machines

 [typed-konrad]: https://www.youtube.com/watch?v=WnTSuYL4_wU